Gerry-Aballa/jmeter-py/README.md

-# CLI app leveraging Python and Jmeter to Load test an endpoint
+# CLI script leveraging Python and Jmeter to Load test an endpoint